History of Doctor Who: Beyond television

 After the series was taken off the air in 1989, various Doctor Who projects were produced under license from the BBC.
 Doctor Who Magazine continued its long-running comic strip and published original fiction, initially continuing the run of stories with the Seventh Doctor and Ace and featuring other companions and Doctors.
 Virgin Publishing published a series of original books, The New Adventures of Doctor Who (NAs), from 1991 to 1997.
 This series continued the stories of the Seventh Doctor, further exploring and developing the themes and ideas introduced in the later years of the television series.
 Several writers who had worked on that era wrote NAs, as well as writers of earlier eras and some writers who would work on the new series, including Russell T Davies, Paul Cornell, Mark Gatiss and Gareth Roberts.
 The NAs introduced original companions, including Bernice Summerfield, and at one point the series editors considered regenerating the Doctor; they did however regenerate The Master.
 The success of the NAs led Virgin to publish The Missing Adventures, featuring earlier Doctors and companions, and several short story anthologies.

 Following the television movie (see below), the Eighth Doctor replaced the Seventh in both the comic strip and original books.
 BBC Books took back the rights to publish original fiction in 1997 and published two series, the Eighth Doctor Adventures and the Past Doctor Adventures as well as some anthologies of short stories, until 2005.
 Big Finish Productions adapted several NAs, minus the Doctor, into audio plays; on the back of these, they won a license from the BBC to produce original audio plays featuring the Doctors and their companions, and eventually also produced plays featuring other characters and monsters from the TV series and spin-offs; Big Finish has also published short story anthologies.
 Big Finish attracted a number of writers from the books series as well as new writers, including Rob Shearman; it also gave future Doctor David Tennant his first acting role in a Doctor Who story.

 For more information, see the Doctor Who spin-offs article.

 Although it was for all intents and purposes cancelled (series co-star Sophie Aldred said in the documentary More Than 30 Years in the TARDIS that she was told it was cancelled), the BBC maintained the series was merely "on hiatus" and insisted the show would return.
-Nathan-Turner would produce just one more Doctor Who project, the 30th anniversary special Dimensions in Time, in 1993, a replacement for an aborted 30th-anniversary project called The Dark Dimension.
+Nathan-Turner would produce just one more Doctor Who project, the 30th anniversary spoof mini-episode Dimensions in Time, in 1993, a replacement for an aborted 30th-anniversary project called The Dark Dimension.